The Food Heritage Foundation’s Zeinab Jeambey visits Lebanon’s main cities to highlight local pastries and their makers.

 The legacy of Lebanese desserts lies in the hands of master pastry chefs, known as halwanji, who spend years perfecting dessert recipes and rise to fame with their sweet specialty.

-Halawet a’rozz bi ashta by Haddad Pastry
+Halawet a’rozz bi ashta by Haddad Sweets

 The Haddad family started their business by specializing in jazariyyeh, sesame, hazlenut, pistachio or cashew brittles; and rice dessert filled with cream, named halawet a’rozz bi ashta, or better known as halawet shmayseh.
 The word shmayseh derives from shams (sun), referring to the very low fire over which the rice, sugar, water and rose water cook for seven hours, until they become a homogeneous, gelatinous mixture.
 The mixture is then formed into small disks, filled with cream and sprinkled with powdered sugar.
-Al Haddad experimented with the recipe and created a version mixed with powdered pistachio nuts.
+Haddad Sweets experimented with the recipe and created a version mixed with powdered pistachio nuts.
 This dessert is mostly consumed during Ramadan and in summer, since it is light and contains no ghee.

 Halawet a’rozz by Halimeh Harmouche